shravanasati/atomic/README.md

 <br>

 ## 💡 Usage
-This section shows how you can use *bench*.
+This section shows how you can use *atomic*.

-You can benchmark anything with bench, python programs, executables, shell commands or anything.
-To benchmark with bench, simply execute:
+You can benchmark anything with atomic, python programs, executables, shell commands or anything.
+To benchmark with atomic, simply execute:

 ```
-bench <command> [iterations]
+atomic <command> [iterations]
 ```

 The `command` argument is the command to execute for benchmarking, like `python3 file` or `./executable`.